spillz/codeblocks-python/README.rst

 --------------------------

 * Run multiple python interpreters sessions inside a dockable pane in Code::Blocks
-* TODO: Handling stdin, font choice & styling, syntax highlighting, code completion hints
+* TODO: Handling stdin, automatic indentation, font choice & styling, syntax highlighting, code completion hints, syntax error hints

 Show the interpreters panel using the View menu:

 .. image:: screenshots/interpreters1.png

-Each interpreter has 2 panes, one for editing and submitting code (press enter at the end of your line of code), the other for displaying the history of submitted statements and any output
+Each interpreter has 2 panes, one for editing and submitting blocks of code, the other for displaying the history of submitted statements and any output

 .. image:: screenshots/interpreters2.png

+When the code control has the keyboard focus, press

+* 'Enter' with the keyboard positioned at the end of your block of code to submit it to the interpreter
-Press Ctrl-Up and Ctrl-Down when the Code control is focused to browse through the history of previously submitted statements.
+* 'Ctrl-Up' and 'Ctrl-Down' to browse through the history of previously submitted statements.

 Ready Built Binaries